Admission Decisions are Based on These Factors:

 Required Health Review (All HRS Students)

 Because of the nature of the clinical experiences required, ALL students admitted to HRS programs are required to submit the results of a health review prior to starting coursework in the program.
 This review will include verification of all required immunizations or proof of immunity.
-Students who accept offers of admission for autumn 2012 will be sent complete information and the appropriate forms prior to starting the program.
+Students who accept offers of admission will be sent complete information and the appropriate forms prior to starting the program.

 Criminal Background Check